Bakkje/GroceryMealPlanApp/README.md

 ## Features

-- **User Authentication**: Create accounts using email and password
+- **Device-Based Identification**: Automatic device ID generation with no account creation needed
 - **Shared Lists**: Share your grocery list with family members using a 6-character share code
-- **Cross-Device Sync**: Export your account from one device and import it on another
+- **Cross-Device Sync**: Connect multiple devices using share codes
 - **Grocery List Management**: Add, remove, and check off items from your shopping list
 - **Meal Planning**: Plan your meals for the week and easily add ingredients to your grocery list
 - **Recipe Collection**: Browse and save your favorite recipes for easy meal planning